Faster Algorithms for Orienteering and $k$-TSP

 \subsection{Our Results}

 Our main result is a PTAS for the rooted orienteering problem, with improved running time compared to that of Chen and Har-Peled~\cite{CH08}.

-\begin{theorem} Given as input a set $P$ of $n$ points in $\R^d$, a starting point $s$, a budget $\B>0$, and an accuracy parameter $\delta\in(0,1)$, one can compute in time $n^{O(1/\delta)}(\log n)^{(d/\delta)^{O(d)}}$, a path that starts at $s$, has length at most $\B$, and visits at least $(1-\delta)k_{\opt}$ points of $P$, where $k_{\opt}$ is the maximum possible number of points that can be visited under these constraints. \end{theorem}
+\begin{theorem} Given as input a set $P$ of $n$ points in $\R^d$, a starting point $s$, a budget $\B>0$, and an accuracy parameter $\delta\in(0,1)$, one can compute in time $n^{O(1/\delta)} 2^{(d/\delta)^{O(d)}}$, a path that starts at $s$, has length at most $\B$, and visits at least $(1-\delta)k_{\opt}$ points of $P$, where $k_{\opt}$ is the maximum possible number of points that can be visited under these constraints. \end{theorem}

-Similarly to Chen and Har-Peled~\cite{CH08}, our algorithm reduces the rooted orienteering problem to (a certain version of) rooted $k$-TSP, and the main challenge is to solve the latter problem with good approximation with respect to the excess parameter.
+Similarly to Chen and Har-Peled~\cite{CH08}, our algorithm reduces the rooted orienteering problem to (a multi-path version of) rooted $k$-TSP, and the main challenge is to solve the latter problem with good approximation with respect to the excess parameter.
 Their algorithm for $k$-TSP uses Mitchell's divide-and-conquer method \cite{Mitchell99} based on splitting the space into windows.
 These windows contain subpaths of the $k$-TSP path, and the algorithm finds such subpaths in every window and then combines them into the requested path.
-The leading term $n^{\poly(d)}$ in the running time of Chen and Har-Peled~\cite{CH08} arises from defining each window via $2d$ independent hyperplanes, which gives rise to many possible windows.
+The leading term $n^{\poly(d)}$ in the running time of Chen and Har-Peled~\cite{CH08} arises from defining each window via $2d$ independent hyperplanes, which gives rise to $n^{O(d)}$ possible windows.